Andrei0872/mediums-bookmarks-to-trello/readme.md

 <!-- ### There is also an article about this.  -->

-# Moving your Medium Bookmarks to Trello
+# Moving your Medium's Bookmarks to Trello
 I firmly believe that our time should be spent on important things. <br>
 *The time you spent searching for an article could be time spent on reading that article.*